Nuv09/IT462_BigData_GooglePlay/README.md

 ---
 ### 2️⃣ Place the Dataset in the Correct Path
-Download the Google Play Store dataset manually and place it in:
+⚠ The dataset is not included in the repository due to GitHub size limitations.
 ```bash
 data/raw/Google-Playstore.csv
 ```
-⚠ The dataset is not included in the repository due to GitHub size limitations.

 ---
 ### 3️⃣ Pull the Latest Updates